 Be aware that you are now a member of the employing body.
 However you can't make jokes about being the boss.
-But when there is restructuring or redeployment (reduction of staff numbers) and staff are under some stress it is worth remembering the principles we highlighted earlier around discretion and confidentiality.
+But when there is restructuring or redeployment (reduction of staff numbers), it is worth remembering the principles highlighted earlier around discretion and confidentiality.